-I am a third year PhD student in Political Science at Stony Brook University and a member of the Center for Behavioral Political Economy.
+I am a third year PhD candidate in the department of Political Science at Stony Brook University.
+I am also a member of the Center for Behavioral Political Economy.

-I am primarily interested in responses to climate change.
-I study both public opinion and the behavioral political economy of individual risk and mitigation preferences related to climate change, using both experimental evidence and formal modeling.
-I am also more generally interested in risk preferences, the public understanding of science, and collective action problems.
+I am primarily interested in individual and institutional responses to climate change.
+I study both public opinion and the behavioral political economy of individual risk and mitigation preferences using experimental evidence and formal modeling.
+I am also more generally interested in social dilemmas.

 You can view my CV here.